ph00lt0/blocklist/README.md

 ## Contributing
-Contributing is limited to members, instructions are available in [CONTRIBUTING](CONTRIBUTING.md) However feel free to report a website you would like to see added under [Github issues](https://github.com/ph00lt0/blocklists/issues).
+Contributing is limited to members, instructions are available in [CONTRIBUTING](CONTRIBUTING.md) However feel free to report a [broken website](#broken-sites).

 ## Broken sites
 Feel free to report a broken website under [Github issues](https://github.com/ph00lt0/blocklist/issues/new?&template=broken-website-or-app.md).
 We will not remove any website because it has 'ethical' tracking, ads or whatsoever.

+## Can you make a list available for tool 'x'?
+Feel free to [open an issue](https://github.com/ph00lt0/blocklist/issues/new) with the request.